Legendrian torus knots in lens spaces: Legendrian torus knots in lens spaces

-\end{theorem} \begin{theorem} Legendrian torus knots are uniquely realized up to contactomorphism if and only if they have the same knot type, the same rational Thurston-Bennequin invariant and the same rational rotation number. \end{theorem}
+\begin{theorem} Two oriented positive Legendrian torus knots in a universally tight contact structure on a lens space are uniquely realized up to contactomorphism if and only if their oriented knot types, rational Thurston-Bennequin invariants and rational rotation numbers agree. \end{theorem}

-The proof of the Theorem ~\ref{thmain} follows from the following lemmas.
+The following two lemmas provide us the proof of the Theorem ~\ref{thmain}.